Credit

 What is a tier 2 credit score

 Your credit score is a three-digit number that represents your financial habits and behavior.
 Most lenders use credit scores, among other factors, to determine if borrowers are qualified for the financial products they offer.
-Credit scores can vary widely from person to person, but it’s common for people to have a tier 1 or tier 2 credit score.
+Credit scores can vary widely from person to person, but it’s common for people to have tier 1 or tier 2 credit.

 What Is a Credit Tier?

-A credit tier is a way of organizing consumers and their credit scores.
-The most common ways of organizing credit scores are in credit tiers or ranges.
-When it comes to tiers of credit, there are four, with tier four being the lowest and tier one being the highest tier.
+When it comes to credit tiers, there are four, with tier four being the lowest and tier one being the highest tier.
 Here is a breakdown of the credit tiers:

 • Tier 1: 800 – 850